 How Is Kombucha Made?

 Brew Dr., on the other hand, prefers to keep our brews “raw” so they retain all of the fizz and live bacteria that are naturally-occurring live and active cultures.
-We never add flavorings, juices or anything else other than organic botanicals, like dried herbs and roots, and whole fruits.
 Did we mention our brews begin with the best tea out there?
 Brew Dr. began as a teahouse, you see.
 We know tea.
-We use our Townshend’s Teahouse teas in every brew so we can offer a better kombucha.
+We use our Brew Dr. Teahouse teas in every brew so we can offer a better kombucha.
 We hope you’ll agree that our “no shortcuts” approach is worth the effort!

 Why Is Kombucha Fizzy?